5 Easy Ways to Protect and Display Your Rare Book Collection

 There are many Display Cases for Collectibles to keep your collection safe and organized.
 While books are on display in a range of settings from libraries and bookstores to schools, museums, and retails establishments, we are focusing on the collector.
 And even a collector, similar to a retailer, will want to keep a large inventory of books organized with book displays, shelving, and more.

-Use acrylic boxes to display featured books.
+Use acrylic boxes to display featured books

 Acrylic boxes can protect books from dust, sunlight, and paper-eating insects without storing out of sight.
 To show off a particular title, consider a base in a contrasting color to the book’s cover. shopPOPdisplays has display boxes with white bases, display boxes with black bases, and custom size acrylic display boxes with more color options.
 Even a long acrylic riser can offer both prominence and protection.
 Stack books on top and underneath to divvy up the book pile’s weight.
 To further secure a title, encase in our flat locking display case.
 Or you can feature a favorite title on an acrylic j stand – 5.5” x 6” x 1.5” displayed on a shelf.

-Use bookshelves to stand the books upright and store them securely.
+Use bookshelves to stand the books upright and store them securely

 Books on shelving should be stored in a vertical, upright position.
 Arrange books of similar heights together so they fit snugly but not overly tight.
 (If using bookends, they should be a similar height as well.)
 If a book is too large to be placed upright on a shelf, you can display it horizontally.
-Give books “breathing room” by not pushing the books all the way to the back wall of the shelf.
-Leave about an inch so air can circulate behind the collection.

-Ensure your books are out of direct sunlight and utilize acrylic to block out UV rays.
+Ensure your books are out of direct sunlight and utilize acrylic to block out UV rays

 A book’s condition is an important consideration in its value so make sure you store them safely—away from direct sunlight and moisture, and not exposed to swings in temperature.
 UV light not only fades a book’s print and cover art, but it can remove moisture and make the book brittle and prone to damage.
 On the flip side, too much moisture can warp pages and cause brown discoloration (called foxing).
 An acrylic display case offers protection from the sun’s harmful rays as well as humidity.
-Acrylic is also shatterproof, optically pure, lightweight, insulating (no wild temperature swings) and cost effective.
+Acrylic is also shatterproof, optically pure, lightweight, insulating (no wild temperature swings) and cost-effective.
 All benefits any book collector would love.

-Use clean hands when handling the books.
+Use clean hands when handling the books

 The white glove rule no longer applies for handling vintage books.
 But dirt from your hands will cause more than smudges and stains so they need to be clean prior to touching the paper.
 Also, make sure any surfaces that you place the book on are clean and take care to remove any food or drinks that may spill.
 An acrylic book/binder stand will provide a clean surface for rare books that you are paging through.

-Utilize custom display cases.
+Utilize custom display cases for rare book storage

 Your book display is personal so customize it to fit your needs.
 Book display cases can be floor-standing or wall mounted, open shelving or lighted cabinet displays, or even a single tome enclosed in acrylic on a pedestal.
 If we don’t have what you want in stock we will work with you to create custom display cases to showcase your collection.